FangjianLi/FangjianLi.github.io/_projects/6_project.md

 * The training algorithm is written with Tensorflow.
 We test our algorithm in the highway driving scenario in the simulator highway-env.

+* Albation test is also conducted without the regulator, i.e., SAIRL/Reg.

 <div class="row justify-content-sm-center">
 {% include figure.html path="assets/img/sairl_setup.jpg" title="sairl_setup" class="img-fluid rounded z-depth-1" %}
 </div>